zhouzisong1997/DRL_RB_control/README.md

 We gratefully acknowledge the original authors of these open-source codes for their immense contributions to the current implementation!

 Detailed architecture and computational parameters are documented in the accompanying paper:
-Deep reinforcement learning control unlocks enhanced heat transfer in turbulent convection (currently under review).
+Deep reinforcement learning control unlocks enhanced heat transfer in turbulent convection ([Zhou & Zhu (2025)](https://www.pnas.org/doi/10.1073/pnas.2506351122)).

 -----------------------------------------------------------------------------
 ## Usage Instructions